 Okay, but scallops are small.
-How do you know when they’re done?
-After all, overcooked is bad.
-Fortunately, the scallops can show us when they’re done.
+So how do you know they're done?
+After all, overcooked is terrible.
+Fortunately, the scallops can show us when they're done.

-As the proteins cook, they go turn from translucent to opaque.
-This is dramatically evident when cooking an egg–the whites turn from clear to white as the egg cooks.
+As the proteins cook, they turn from translucent to opaque.
+This is dramatically evident when cooking an egg--the whites turn from clear to white as the egg cooks.
 The same applies to all proteins, although the darker pigments in other proteins can make the change look less dramatic.

 To begin with, you might have to cut one open to check for doneness, but once you know how long it takes and what they look like when they are done, you won't have to do that anymore.

-Because of carryover cooking, it is best to take them off the heat and out of the pan when they are not quite done.
+Because of carryover cooking, taking them off the heat and out of the pan is best when they are not entirely done.
 In the case of scallops, slightly underdone is preferable to overdone.

 How to Get Them Ready To Cook

-To prepare the scallops for cooking, pat them dry and cut off the small side muscle, if present.
-This muscle will get chewy no matter what, so it’s best to just get rid of it.
+To prepare the scallops for cooking, pat them dry and cut off the small side muscle if present.
+This muscle will get chewy no matter what, so it's best to get rid of it.

-You can cook either the small (1/2 inch) bay scallops or the larger (1 inch1 and 1/2 inch) sea scallops by any of the following methods, except where noted.
-If possible, purchase dry scallops for best results.
+You can cook the small (½ inch) bay scallops or the larger (1 inch1 and ½ inch) sea scallops by any of the following methods, except where noted.
+If possible, purchase dry scallops for the best results.

 Especially when grilling bay scallops, thread them on soaked wooden skewers to keep them from falling through the grill grate, but the skewer method works just as well with sea scallops.

 Dry the scallops well with paper towels.
-Season simply with a little salt and pepper.
+Then, season simply with a bit of salt and pepper.

 Skewering bay scallops is a good idea in this application because you will have to turn them all once.

-Season however you like, thread bay scallops on soaked wooden skewers.
-Place the scallops on a non-stick broiler pan and broil about 6″ away from the heating element, two minutes for bay scallops and three minutes for sea scallops.
+Season the scallops however you like, then thread bay scallops on soaked wooden skewers.
+Next, place the scallops on a non-stick broiler pan and broil about 6" away from the heating element, two minutes for bay scallops and three minutes for sea scallops.

 Turn and broil an additional minute or two for bay or another two for sea scallops.